Gasjki/GameServerQuery/README.md

 ### Exceptions

 *[Source]*
+- 7 Days To Die - does NOT support players;
-- Atlas - does NOT support players
+- Atlas - does NOT support players;
+- Barotrauma - does NOT support players;
+- Battalion 1944 - does NOT support players;
+- Conan Exiles - does NOT support players;
+- Contagion - does NOT support players;
-- Day Z - does NOT support players
+- Day Z - does NOT support players / rules;
+- Empyrion Galactic Survival - does NOT support players / rules;
-- Mordhau - does NOT support players
+- Mordhau - does NOT support players;
-- 7 Days To Die - does NOT support players
+- Rust - does NOT support players;
-- The Forest - does NOT support players
+- The Forest - does NOT support players;
+- Valheim - does NOT support players;
-- Wurn - does NOT support players
+- Wurn - does NOT support players;